About Dulwich Women's Cricket

 We train on Wednesday evenings from 6.30pm at the club’s Burbage Road ground starting on 20th April.

-If you want a friendly environment, make new friends, get fitter or want to play competitive cricket, Dulwich CC women offer an environment for players at all levels!
-We aim to make sure that everyone is involved in all our games and in doing this still win more than we lose.
+If you want a friendly environment, to make new friends, get fitter, or want to play competitive cricket, Dulwich CC Women offer an environment for players at all levels!
+We aim to make sure that everyone is involved and in doing this still win more than we lose.

 New to cricket?
 Worried you will not be good enough?
 Please just come down and give it a go you may even like it!

 The side began in 2004, as local coach and cricketer Lara arranged an exhibition session for women cricketers at the Burbage Road ground but it was not until 2006 that a fully fledged women’;s section became a reality.